-During your radiotherapy planning session, your radiographer might make between 1 to 5 permanent pin point tattoo marks on your skin.
-For some types of radiotherapy, for example electron treatments, you won't have tattoo marks.
+During your radiotherapy planning session, your radiographer (sometimes called a radiotherapist) might make between 1 to 5 permanent pin point tattoo marks on your skin.
+For some types of radiotherapy, for example, electron treatments, you won't have tattoo marks.

 Your radiographer uses the tattoos to line up the radiotherapy machine for each treatment.
 This makes sure that they treat exactly the same area each time.